LuxksC/LuxksC/README.md

 I am working as Frontend Voluntary Developer at [Fortini](https://fortini.org.br/) since October 2021, a non governamental organization that helps children through sports and worked at [Upnid](https://upnid.com/) for two months as Frontend Web Developer, a Startup focused on online payment processing which unfortunantely is in closing process.

-Currently, I am searching for a job as Frontend Developer which in one or two years, pave the way for a leadership position.
+Currently, I am searching for an opportuinty to work as iOS developer, after completing the Go!dev by Idwall training with 110 hours about Swift.

 Contact me anytime by [LinkedIn](https://www.linkedin.com/in/lucascastrorj/) or sending a message to lucas_08_castro@poli.ufrj.br